 It is interesting to state that for both cases the results present performance increases for some data requirements.
+The 10th Conference for Informatics and Information Technology (CIIT 2013)

 VI.
 CONCLUSION

 In this paper we present an analysis the for parallel matrix multiplication algorithm on GPU devices.
 Two approaches were implemented and a performance comparison between them was performed.
 The results show that for both cases the approach with few more memory transfers outperforms the approach with the conditional branching.
 Additionally, the performance increased noticed for some data requirements is a subject for future work, as well as analysing other matrix multiplication algorithms for GPU devices.